Work

 The sets are very minimal and fit in the back of a Toyota Rav 4.
 There are no ‘tour managers’ – actors are required to set up themselves at each school.

-You do 1, 2 or 3 shows per day Monday to Friday in schools (maximum 15 shows per week but average about 12).
+You do 1, 2 or 3 shows per day Monday to Friday in schools (an average of about 10 shows per week).

 Weekly wages are paid above the ‘Live Performance Award’.
 Actors also receive a tax-free Living Away from Home Allowance whenever the work is away from their base city.
 Also included is Holiday Pay, Sick Pay, employer’s contribution to Superannuation, and Workers Compensation Cover.

-When actors are away for rehearsals and the South Australian tour, accommodation is provided by Brainstorm Productions and actors receive a Meals and Incidentals Allowance instead of the Living Away from Home Allowance.
+When actors are away for rehearsals, and when touring in South Australia and the Newcastle region, accommodation is provided by Brainstorm Productions and actors receive a Meals and Incidentals Allowance instead of the Living Away from Home Allowance.

 We will consider you for all roles based in the city you reside in (Sydney, Melbourne or Brisbane), unless you ask to be considered in more than one location.
 If you wish to be considered for a role in another city, please specify on your application form (e.g. if you are currently residing in Brisbane, but wish to be considered for a job in Sydney and/or Melbourne).